Selected Projects

 The Silence Between, 2006

-The Silence Between is a series of portraits of women in their 20s and 30s who define themselves as best friends and were drawn to participate in my record making.
+The Silence Between is a series of portraits of women in their 20s and 30s who define themselves as close friends and were drawn to participate in my record making.
 The project contemplates the role and responsibility of the photographer to those she photographs as intermediary, interloper and documentarian in a relational situation in which secrets are shared, verbally and visually, and distilled to a single image.

 “UNTITLED (SHOWER)” FROM I DIDN’T NOTICE I WASN’T ALONE